wanjiasu/my-app/README.md

    ```

 ## GitHub Actions
-This project comes with a pre-configured GitHub Actions setup to enable CI/CD.
-You can find the workflow configuration files inside the .github/workflows directory.
-Feel free to customize these workflows to better suit your project's needs.
+This project has a pre-configured GitHub Actions setup to enable CI/CD.
+The workflow configuration files are inside the .github/workflows directory.
+You can customize these workflows to suit your project's needs better.

 ### Secrets Configuration
-For the workflows to function correctly, make sure to add the necessary secret keys to your GitHub repository's settings.
+For the workflows to function correctly, add the secret keys to your GitHub repository's settings.
 Navigate to Settings > Secrets and variables > Actions and add the following keys:
 ```
 DATABASE_URL: The connection string for your primary database.
 TEST_DATABASE_URL: The connection string for your test database.